 This easy dessert recipe combines the freshness and tartness of cherries with the bitter taste of raw cacao chocolate and the mild sweetness of coconut flakes, giving you a deep burst of flavor in every bite.

 Dark Choco-Dipped Cherry Bites Recipe

-Prep time: 15 minutes Cook Time: 15 minutes Serving Size: 15 cherry bites
+Prep Time: 15 minutes Cook Time: 15 minutes Serving Size: 15 cherry bites

 - 1/2 pound fresh cherries, pitted and cut into halves

 - 1 tablespoon honey

 - Preheat the oven to 325 degrees Fahrenheit.

 - Place the pitted and halved cherries on a pastry paper-lined baking tray and bake for 15 minutes.
 Keep the cherry stems aside in a separate bowl.
 Allow the cherries to cool.